ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 Easy to change the markup, isn't it?
 I also added a few variables to help keep the view file simple and easy to read.

-**Note:** jQuery should typically be handled in the controller and not the view files.
+.. note:: jQuery should typically be handled in the controller and not
+	the view files.
 It's perfectly acceptable to do otherwise, but the Javascript library has some automation that can help keep your view files simple in this regard.

 Display Tools
 =============